Concept of Gift under Transfer Of Property Act

 do visit- Jurisdiction of Civil Court & Its Bar

 Onerous gifts refer to those gifts which are a liability rather than an asset.
-Where the liabilities on the property exceed the benefits accruing from such property is known as an onerous property.
+Where the liabilities on the property exceed the benefits accruing from such property is known as an onerous gifts.
 When the gift of such a property is made, it is known as an onerous gift and can be rejected by the donee.

-Section 127 of the Act provides that if a single gift consists of several properties, one of which is onerous, is made to a person then that person does not have the liberty to reject one and accept the other.
+Section 127 of the Act provides that if a single gift consists of several properties, one of which is onerous gifts, is made to a person then that person does not have the liberty to reject one and accept the other.
 This rule is based upon the principle “qui sentit commodum sentire debet et onus” which implies that the one who accepts the benefit must also accept the associated burden.
 In case the onerous gift is made to a minor and the donee accepts the gift, he still retains the right to repudiate the gift on attaining the age of majority.

 Suspension or Revocation of the Gift